-The hotel lobby is light and airy, with a bell desk to take your bags off your hands on check in.
+The hotel lobby is light and airy, with a bell desk to take your bags off your hands on check-in.
 The staff are welcoming and more than happy to try and accommodate your requests or provide some assistance after an international flight.

-On check in, we were advised that our rooms were ready, both with a grand view of the local park, Zhongshan.
+On check-in, we were advised that our rooms were ready, both with a grand view of the local park, Zhongshan.
 The rooms, are cozy and have enough space to make your stay as comfortable as possible.
 Immaculate, they appear to have recently been decorated.

-A small built in wardrobe and safe back onto the bathroom and shower, where the Days also provide you with complimentary amenities such as shower gel, shampoo, conditioner and body lotion as well as tooth brush and tooth paste.
+A small built-in wardrobe and safe back onto the bathroom and shower, where the Days also provide you with complimentary amenities such as shower gel, shampoo, conditioner and body lotion as well as toothbrush and toothpaste.
 The little things make all the difference especially after a long haul flight when you can’t be bothered to dig through your bag searching for the essentials.

 The room itself has a huge Queen bed, (and after traveling for over 10 hours and being awake for almost 24 by the time I hit the pit), this felt like a giant marshmallow.
 A desk along with free wifi allows you to catch up on everything you may have missed back home.
 Free daily top up of coffee and milk means that the early morning starts for the Grand Prix were a bit more manageable.
-Also worth mentioning there is a built in flat scree wall mounted TV, with 20 channels from Fox Sports to BBC World News and CNN.
+Also worth mentioning there is a built-in flat screen wall mounted TV, with 20 channels from Fox Sports to BBC World News and CNN.

 On top of this a small gym has enough to make you work up a sweet should the desire take you.
 Not that you actually need to hit the gym to lose a few pounds due to the humidity in Singapore – be prepared to run to the covered air-conditioned shopping malls whenever possible!

 The hotel also has a restaurant, which serves breakfast between 6am and 10.30 am Monday to Friday and 6am to 11am on the weekends, as well as lunch options and evening meals.
 While we only ate in the restaurant once for breakfast it did appear to be on the expensive side with a limited selection.
-However this was the only drawback to the Days Hotel.
+However, this was the only drawback to the Days Hotel.